apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 ## 3. Guide-level explanation

 Meta Schedule DSL is a flexible way to define or auto-generate the design space.

-In this section, we will introduce its APIs to:
+This section introduces its syntax of meta schedule DSL and usage in terms of describing and auto-generating the design space, more specifically, its APIs for:
-1) Manually define a schedule using existing schedule primitives (Section 3.1);
+1) Manually constructing a schedule using existing schedule primitives (Section 3.1);
-2) Define a composite schedule to simplify the ap sequence of schedule primitives (Section 3.2);
+2) Defining composite schedule to simplify the ap sequence of schedule primitives (Section 3.2);
-3) Manually define a design space of possible schedules, a.k.a.
+3) Describing a design space of possible schedules, a.k.a.
 AutoTVM-style schedule templates (Section 3.3);
-4) Automatically generate the design space, a.k.a.
+4) Automatically generating the design space, a.k.a.
 Ansor-style search rules (Section 3.4);
 5) Mixing the usage of manual schedule, AutoTVM and Ansor-style design space specification in Meta Schedule (Section 3.5).

-In this section, we describe the syntax of meta schedule DSL, and how it could be used to describe and auto-generate the design space.

 ### 3.1.
 Manual Schedule